leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 Getting the FQDN and SID (`whoami /user`) of the Domain should be relatively trivial.
 Remember to grab the SID without the [trailing RID](https://en.wikipedia.org/wiki/Security_Identifier).
 So if the full SID is `S-1-5-21-2222611480-1876485831-1594900117-1104` then you are only going to use `S-1-5-21-2222611480-1876485831-1594900117`.

 Getting the NT Hash of the `krbtgt` account though is something I want to show using a recent feature addition to mimikatz, [DCSync](http://www.harmj0y.net/blog/redteaming/mimikatz-and-dcsync-and-extrasids-oh-my/).
 The gist of it is that its possible to extract hashes from a Domain Controller (using a domain admin type account), without actually running any code on the Domain Controller itself!
 This is of course not the only way to get the required hash.
 Many of the older techniques work just fine.
-That means hash extraction from any PC on the domain (authenticated as a admin), but ‘faking’ being a Domain Controller and triggering some replication-fu!
+But, from a DCSync perspective, it essentially means hash extraction from any PC on the domain (authenticated as a admin), by ‘faking’ being a Domain Controller and triggering some replication-fu!
 In my case, I struggled a little to get this replication done from a client PC in the lab via the metasploit interactive PowerShell session, but could do it successfully from a client PC via the console.
 So, its definitely possible!

 In this case, to use the DCSync feature of mimikatz, I am going to use PowerShell Remoting to run commands.
 Unfortunately, due to the way `Enter-PSSession` sets up the shell, I can't seem to get an interactive shell as another user via metasploit going without using another exploit && payload combination.
 So, we are just going to use `Invoke-Command` with our commands.